1918 Copa del Rey

 The Copa del Rey 1918 was the 18th staging of the Copa del Rey, the Spanish football cup competition.

-The competition started on 8 April 1918, and concluded on 2 May 1918 with the final, held at the O'Donnell in Madrid, in which Real Unión lifted the trophy for the second time with a 2–0 victory over Madrid FC with Juan Legarreta netting both goals for Unión.
+The competition started on 8 April 1918, and concluded on 2 May 1918 with the final, held at the O'Donnell in Madrid, in which Real Unión lifted the trophy for the first time (second time counting the trophy won by Racing de Irun in 1913) with a 2–0 victory over Madrid FC with Juan Legarreta netting both goals for Unión.